Elvisthegreat/Guess-The-Number/README.md

   <summary>Click me</summary>
   1. Log in to Heroku <br>
   2. Create a new app <br>
-  3. Select the app name and your region, then, click create app
+  3. Select the app name and your region, then, click create app <br>
   4. After the page loaded.
-Click Settings then scroll down
+Click Settings then scroll down <br>
-  5. On your right hand side look for "Add buildpack"
+  5. On your right hand side look for "Add buildpack" <br>
-  6. Select python, then click Add buildpack
+  6. Select python, then click Add buildpack <br>
-  7. Select nodejs, then click Add buildpack
+  7. Select nodejs, then click Add buildpack <br>
-  8. Scroll up to the top of your screen and click Deploy
+  8. Scroll up to the top of your screen and click Deploy <br>
-  9. Scroll to the middle of your screen select, connect to github
+  9. Scroll to the middle of your screen select, connect to github <br>
   10. Scroll down, select Deploy branch
 </details>